MIC-AIML/Harish_Barathi_22BLC1003/README.md

 # Harish_Barathi_22BLC1003
-Cat vs Dog Image Classifier
+Harmful vs Harmless Image Classifier

 I have used a deep learning technique called transfer learning to build the neural network and have used my own CNN model to compare the accuracy between both